9 Mistakes to avoid when implementing a Sales Pipeline and CRM

 3. Inadequate training

 This is another common mistake.
-Without proper training, your team may struggle to use the new system effectively, leading to frustration and a lack of adoption.
+If your team isn’t trained well, they might have trouble using the new system.
+This could lead to frustration and a lack of adoption.
 Make sure you invest in thorough training for your team to ensure success.

 3. Failure to customize